jialifong/lifstudio/content/pages/blog/clarity-is-survival-strategy.md

 isDraft: false
 seo:
   type: Seo
-  metaTitle: Why Clarity is a Survival Strategy
+  metaTitle: Why Clarity is a Survival Strategy | Lif Studio
   metaDescription: >-
     Discover why clarity is essential for business momentum and how Lif Studio helps you achieve it.